nathan-sprague/CV_lab/README.md

 # ABE 590 Lab

-# About this lab:
-The first part of the lab requires using OpenCV's GUI, which is best done on your local machine, not from an online IDE, like Google Colab.
-The last part of the lab involving tensorflow, will be done on Google Colab.<br><br>

-This readme file (written in Markdown) is best viewed from GitHub.
-It has instructions on what to do for each step.

-It is recomended to keep the Github page open as you do this lab.

 # Goal of the lab
 Count bees entering/exiting a hive using computer vision<br>
 Using an video like this, we see approximately how many bees there are.<br>